We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In children and adolescents, most warts will clear up on their own within around
+In children and adolescents, most warts will clear up on their own within

-There are several types of wart, including:
+There are several types of warts, including:

 - common warts, which often occur on the hands